peterloveland94/richMason/_portfolio/Reading Classics.md

 _University project_

-The goal of this project was to typeset samples a proposed series design 'Reading Classics'.
+The goal of this project was to typeset samples as a proposed series design '_Reading Classics_'.
 The series contained a wide range of titles and genres: from prose to poetry, drama to translated parallel texts.

 I used Arno Pro as the typeface because of it's versatile range of weights and extensive character set.
 Unlike typefaces re-drawn from pre-digital forms, Arno Pro was created for digital use whilst finding the same level of gravity on the page to carry the well-respected texts.

+It was a real challenge to create a succint list of styles that could be applied to any given typographic or editorial situation; from the long lists of '_War and Peace_' to the minute detail of '_Henry V_'.